prasad-kamisettti/prasad-kamisettti/README.md

 🛠 **Problem-Solving in Action**: I’ve built streaming architectures, optimized ML pipelines, and engineered systems that tackle complex challenges.
 If it involves wrangling messy data or teaching machines new tricks, I’m in.

-🎯 **On the Hunt**: Actively seeking AI/ML/Data Science opportunities where I can create models that not only perform well - but make recruiters wonder if I’m secretly training myself. 😉
+🎯 **On the Hunt**: Actively seeking AI/ML/Data Science opportunities where I can create models that not only perform well - but make recruiters wonder if I’m secretly training myself :)

 🌟 **Beyond the Terminal**: When I’m not in front of a screen, you’ll probably find me watching a movie, exploring tech trends, or perfecting the art of brewing coffee strong enough to power a neural network. ☕🤖